weewx/weewx/docs/quickstarts/pip.md

 === "Redhat"
     ```shell
+    sudo yum update
     sudo yum install -y gcc
     sudo yum install -y python3-devel python3-pip
     # This makes the install of pyephem go more smoothly:
     python3 -m pip install wheel
+    ```

+=== "openSUSE Leap"

+    ```shell
+    # Check to see what version of Python you have:
+    python3 -V
+    # If it is less than Python 3.7, you will have to upgrade to a
+    # later version.
+The following installs 3.9.
+Afterwards, you must
+    # invoke Python by using "python3.9", NOT "python3"
+    sudo zypper install python39 python39-devel
+    python3.9 -m pip install wheel

+    # Finally, you may have to add ~/.local/bin to your path:
+    echo 'export PATH="$PATH:$HOME/.local/bin"' >> ~/.profile
+    source ~/.profile
     ```

 ## Installation steps